 My research interests lie in the intersection of kernel methods and computational statistics.
-Specifically, I am exploring the applications of Kernelized Stein Discrepancy to address challenges in computational statistics, including areas such as distribution testing, particle-based inference and parameter estimation.
+Specifically, I am exploring the applications of Kernelized Stein Discrepancy in various fields including hypothesis testing, particle-based inference and parameter estimation.

 Education